PhoenixDev22/rating-component-main/README.md

 - See hover states for all interactive elements on the page
 - Select and submit a number rating
 - See the "Thank you" card state after submitting a rating
+- Adding a pop up message using sweet alert, when the user submitted the feedback and did not select a rating.
 ### Screenshot

 ![](./images/Web%20capture_27-7-2022_144050_127.0.0.1.jpeg)